Stark County OVI Court Guide

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is your first court appearance, usually scheduled within a few days or weeks of your arrest.
-The exact date will be on your citation.
+• When it happens: The arraignment is your first court appearance, typically scheduled within a few days of your arrest.

 2. Pre-Trial Hearings